jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research focuses on urban and local politics, identity politics, civic engagement, and policy implementation in the United States, Canada, and East Asia.
-I investigate how political institutions, historical legacies, and social geography shape the lived experience of marginalized people and how members of these groups collectively respond to such barriers.
+I investigate how public policy, historical legacies, and social geography shape marginalized people's lived experiences and how members of these groups collectively respond to such barriers.
 Additionally, I am interested in using big data and machine learning to map the geography of civic inequality in the US and other countries.
 I frequently collaborate with government agencies, such as the state governments of California, New York, Colorado, and New Mexico, to design human-centered technology interventions that reduce the administrative burdens in safety net programs.

 My research projects focus on three main areas: